-Greater Wellington is considering the need to require all bus services to be operated as part of a bus operating unit.
-Each bus operating unit would contain an individual bus route or, more typically, a group or "bundle" of bus routes.
-Greater Wellington would allocate each commercially registered bus service to a specified bus operating unit in accordance with Objective 10 and in particular Policy 10.3.
+PTOM provides for all bus services to be operated as part of a group or "operating unit".
+Each operating unit would contain an individual bus route or, more typically, a grouping of routes.
+Greater Wellington would allocate each commercially registered bus service to a specified operating unit in accordance with Objective 10 and in particular Policy 10.3.

-9.2.2 Control requiring integration of network branding
+10.2.2 Control requiring integration of network branding